 Britney Spears' Guide to Semiconductor Physics This is actually a serious physics site.

 QED - The Strange Theory of Light and Matter By Richard Feynman.
 An explanation of the quantum theory of light and matter aimed at a 'nontechnical' audience, from 1982.
-If you prefer to listen to the man himself the lectures can be found on YouTube in 8 parts.
+Available as a book, but if you prefer to listen to the man himself the lectures can be found on YouTube in 8 parts.

 Project Gutenberg Free books.
 But mostly old, with expired copyright.Free Stuff